Astyanax altior

-Astyanax altior, the Yucatán tetra, is a small species of freshwater fish endemic to the Yucatán Peninsula of Mexico.
+Astyanax altior, the Yucatán tetra, is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
+This fish is endemic to the Yucatán Peninsula of Mexico.
 It largely inhabits the cenotes (water-filled sinkholes) of the region, and can tolerate water of limited salinity, though it largely prefers freshwater.
 Its diet includes plant matter and invertebrates, and there may be an element of cannibalism involved.

 It bears a genetic and morphological resemblance to congener Astyanax aeneus, with which it was once considered synonymous; however, more recent ecobiological assessment has determined that the two are separate.

 Taxonomy

 Astyanax altior was first described in 1936 by Carl Leavitt Hubbs, an American ichthyologist.
 He gave it the basionym Astyanax fasciatus altior, designating it a subspecies of Astyanax fasciatus.
 Before that, populations of A. altior were considered populations of Astyanax aeneus (which used to be known as Astyanax fasciatus aeneus).
 Since then, the name Astyanax fasciatus has been deemed obsolete, and multiple subspecies therein have been elevated to species rank whilst remaining in the genus Astyanax; the base species to which the name originally applied has been renamed Psalidodon fasciatus.

 Astyanax altior has phylogenetic affinity with congener Astyanax aeneus.
 Specifically, the two species have similarities in their mitochondrial genome, largely within an RNA strand called 12S rRNA, which is one of two RNA units associated with the mitochondrial ribosome.
 There is at least one instance of researchers successfully substituting missing 12S data from A. altior with 12S data from A. aeneus for the purpose of assessing the presence of the former in the Yucatán Peninsula, using an identification technique called DNA barcoding.
 (DNA barcoding is currently being tested as a means of differentiating and identifying neotropical fish species.
 12S RNA and its companion, 16S RNA, have successfully been used in the past for taxonomic classification of animal tissues, including fish, amphibians, and mammals.)

 Hybridization between A. altior and A. aeneus has been recorded.
 A. altior, with isolated populations and a relatively wide spread over its range, is at risk of genetic introgression, specifically with A. aeneus.
 Introgression is the process by which genetic material from one species is introduced into another, and the resulting interspecies offspring may replace one or both parent species in extreme cases; this is a potential cause of extinction.